FlambeStinger/containerlab_project/Week 2/Progress.md

 <img width="706" height="550" alt="image" src="https://github.com/user-attachments/assets/a3cf0dae-15c0-4c50-8eea-534b93c3899f" />

 ## Reconfiguring Leaf1
 Borrowing some of the configs from the original topolgy, I used Gemini and SRLinux's documentation to produce the configuration below.
 You may have noticed that I created two mac-vrf instances named `VLAN16` and `VLAN17`.
-Unlike Cisco IOS, SRLinux understands the concept of a mac-vrf.
+Unlike Cisco IOS, SRLinux utilizes the concept of a mac-vrf.
 A mac-vrf is a network instance that creates a virtual swtich inside of the device.
 The mac-vrf will have its own mac-table and broadcast domain.
-This is the way to create VLANs and assign them to access ports unlike Cisco's `switchport access vlan X` command.
+This is the equivalent of Cisco's way of setting up VLANs (i.e. creating the VLAN then applying it on an interface).

 ```
 enter candidate